 Quote of the Day:

-- The lost tribes of the Amazon.
+- The inevitability of life.

 Quote of the Day: